 - The information on the referral form and sample tube(s) must match.

 - Caution must be taken when information from two individuals appears on a single request form.
 Where this is necessary, it should be made clear why the second individual’s details are required for the analysis.

 - The clinical diagnosis or test required must be provided on the referral form.

 - The identity and contact details of the referrer to whom the report should be sent must be provided.

 - Fixed tissue blocks must be accompanied by the originating laboratory’s return address.

-- Samples must be submitted in the appropriate sample receptacle - see here for the specific requirements for each laboratory.
+- Samples must be submitted in the appropriate sample receptacle – go to sample types for more information on the specific requirements for each laboratory.

 - Specimens which present an identified infection hazard (e.g. HIV, Hepatitis B, vCJD) must be clearly identified and submitted in accordance with established protocols.
 Please read our High-Risk Sample Guidelines for details.

-- For Solid Tissue samples please read our Solid Tissue Sample Requirements and Referral Criteria policy.
+- For Solid Tissue samples please read our Solid Tissue Sample Requirements and Referral Criteria.

-If the first four criteria are not met, there may be a delay in issuing a test report.
+If the criteria are not met, there may be a delay in issuing a test report.